-- (A) Extraordinary Resource Waters This beneficial use is a combination of the chemical, physical and biological characteristics of a waterbody and its watershed which is characterized by scenic beauty, aesthetics, scientific values, broad scope recreation potential and intangible social values. - (B) Ecologically Sensitive Waterbody This beneficial use identifies segments known to provide habitat within the existing range of threatened, endangered or endemic species of aquatic or semi-aquatic life forms. - (C) Natural and Scenic Waterways This beneficial use identifies segments which have been legislatively adopted into a state or federal system. - (D) Primary Contact Recreation This beneficial use designates waters where full body contact is involved.
+- (A) Extraordinary Resource Waters This beneficial use is a combination of the chemical, physical and biological characteristics of a waterbody and its watershed which is characterized by scenic beauty, aesthetics, scientific values, broad scope recreation potential and intangible social values.
+(For specific listings, refer to Appendices A and D) - (B) Ecologically Sensitive Waterbody This beneficial use identifies segments known to provide habitat within the existing range of threatened, endangered or endemic species of aquatic or semi-aquatic life forms.
+(For specific listings, refer to Appendices A and D) - (C) Natural and Scenic Waterways This beneficial use identifies segments which have been legislatively adopted into a state or federal system.
+(For specific listings, refer to Appendices A and D) - (D) Primary Contact Recreation This beneficial use designates waters where full body contact is involved.
 Any streams with watersheds of greater than 10 mi2 are designated for full body contact.
-All streams with watersheds less than 10 mi2 may be designated for primary contact recreation after site verification. - (E) Secondary Contact Recreation This beneficial use designates waters where secondary activities like boating, fishing or wading are involved. - (F) Fisheries This beneficial use provides for the protection and propagation of fish, shellfish and other forms of aquatic life.
-It is further subdivided into the following subcategories: - (1) Trout water which is suitable for the growth and survival of trout (Family: Salmonidae). - (2) Lakes and Reservoirs water which is suitable for the protection and propagation of fish and other forms of aquatic life adapted to impounded waters.
+All streams with watersheds less than 10 mi2 may be designated for primary contact recreation after site verification. - (E) Secondary Contact Recreation This beneficial use designates waters where secondary activities like boating, fishing or wading are involved. - (F) Fisheries Aquatic Life This beneficial use provides for the protection and propagation of fish, shellfish and other forms of aquatic life biota.
+It is further subdivided into the following subcategories: - (1) Trout wW ater which is suitable for the growth and survival of trout (Family: Salmonidae). - (2) Lakes and Reservoirs wWater which is suitable for the protection and propagation of fish and other forms of aquatic life biota adapted to impounded waters.
 Generally characterized by a dominance of sunfishes such as bluegill or similar species, black basses and crappie.
 May include substantial populations of catfishes such as channel, blue and flathead catfish and commercial fishes including carp, buffalo and suckers.
 Forage fishes are normally shad or various species of minnows.
 Unique populations of walleye, striped bass and/or trout may also exist.

-- (3) Streams water which is suitable for the protection and propagation of fish and other forms of aquatic life adapted to flowing water systems whether or not the flow is perennial. - (a) Ozark Highlands Ecoregion Streams supporting diverse communities of indigenous or adapted species of fish and other forms of aquatic life.
+- (3) Streams wWater which is suitable for the protection and propagation of fish and other forms of aquatic life biota adapted to flowing water systems whether or not the flow is perennial. - (a) Ozark Highlands Ecoregion Streams supporting diverse communities of indigenous or adapted species of fish and other forms of aquatic life biota.
 Fish communities are characterized by a preponderance of sensitive species and normally dominated by a diverse minnow community followed by sunfishes and darters.
 The community may be generally characterized by the following fishes: